timheeg/resume/README.md

-Forward leaning Software Engineer with 20+ years with full development life-cycle, Masters degree, technical lead pushing best practices and design patterns, project team lead focused on Agile processes in diverse program environments.
+Forward leaning Software Engineer with 20+ years with full development life-cycle.
+Masters degree.
+Technical lead focused on best practices, design patterns, and Agile processes in diverse program environments.
+Focus on concurrency, real-time and stream processing.

 ## Strengths